Is your intuition telling you that your hypothyroidism or Hashimoto’s is causing your chronic pain?

 The important part of this step is to find the maximum that you can tolerate and exercise to that point.

-This can be done most efficiently by utilizing the idea of high intensity interval training or high intensity strength training.
+This can be done most efficiently by utilizing the idea of high-intensity interval training or high-intensity strength training (16).

 Both exercises provide benefits over the traditional “cardio” type workouts where you sit on the treadmill for 45-60 minutes a few times per week.

-The more intense your work out the better it is for muscular tissue, energy levels and your hormones.
+The more intense your work out the better it is for muscular tissue, energy levels, and hormones.

 It also provides a boost to weight loss.